kumahq/kuma-website/docs/docs/0.4.0/policies/traffic-metrics.md

 ### On Kubernetes

+If you are starting from scratch, consider using `kumactl install metrics | kubectl apply -f -` to deploy configured Prometheus with Grafana.

 #### Enable Prometheus metrics per Mesh

 To enable `Prometheus` metrics on every dataplane in the mesh, configure a `Mesh` resource as follows: